notch1p/cl-welearn/README.markdown

 # Cl-Welearn

+_Why bother doing English homework yourself when you have lisp on your back?_

 ## Usage

 Tested with SBCL in macOS and Linux, uses Bordeaux-Threads.
 It should work with most implementations.
 In Windows WINHTTP is used so it might be a bit different.

 **UPDATE** I tested on Windows where WINHTTP is used.
 There's some problem with cookie parsing.
 For Windows use WSL instead.
 See fukamachi/dexador#172 for detail.

 Basic usage is similar to the original repo, but cookie login is deprecated.